bernie-skipole/acremscope-db/docs/index.md

 ## automate backups

-As bernard on the container, create directory backups, with permissions 777 so a postgres backup routine can write files into it
+As bernard on the container, create directory backups

 mkdir ~/backups

-chmod 777 ~/backups

 As root on the container